“What an amazing field trip you organized for us! Every school in the area should be visiting you! ”

 - U.S. Government Class, grades 10-12, based on a letter by Abraham Lincoln promoting the retention of the Electoral College.
 The original letter is on display at the museum.

 - Art/Social Studies Class, grades 4-6, exploring Plains Indians life and culture through original art and artifacts on display in “To Honor The Plains Nations’ exhibition in the American Indian Gallery.

-For questions and more information please contact Barbara McNab, Curator of Exhibitions and Museum Education.
+For questions, more information, or lesson plans, please contact Barbara McNab, Curator of Exhibitions & Museum Education.

 “Our kids had a super experience viewing all of the wonderful art and Native American items displayed in the museum.
 Seeing the actual items helped students understand Indian culture better as it corresponded to their reading of Indian tribal life in our social studies text book. ”

 4th grade social studies, Big Horn Elementary School